SteveALee/svelte-donut-spinner/README.md

 # svelte-donut-spinner

 A simple inclusive random spinner app.
-The primary use case is to support support providers in leading interesting and engaging activities for people with cognitive disabilities.
+The primary use case is to enable support providers to create interesting, engaging and fun activities for people with cognitive disabilities.

 A sample [svelte](https://github.com/sveltejs/svelte) app showcasing a number of features (See dev notes below)